 To see the last news on this program, click here!

-The Namuna Bari project is made possible by the support of Ateneu del Món and the City Council of Sant Quirze del Vallès
+The Namuna Bari project has been possible during 2018-2020 thanks to the support of Ateneu del Món and the City Council of Sant Quirze del Vallès: